NREL/ATB-calc/lcoe_calculator/README.md

  - `Test Tech processors.ipynb` - Jupyter notebook for testing individual techs.
 May not be up-to-date.
  - `Test Tax Credit Scrape.ipynb` - Jupyter notebook for testing and demonstrating the tax credit scraper.

-## Dependencies
-The scraper is known to work with Python 3.8.12 and 3.11.0.
-The following packages are required.

- - numpy
- - pandas
- - xlwings - OS agnostic Excel automator
- - openpyxl - required for xlwings